rism-digital/rism-catalogue-andp/home.en.md

 Pollini's first creative phase, which lasted from around 1789 to 1812 and coincided with his final years in Vienna, his permanent move to Milan and his first publishing successes, produced the 32 sonatas with one or more movements that have come down to us in manuscript form (FPC A.1-2, 6, 8-9, 17-18, 48-60, 62-73), and his first publications with or without opus numbers (A.3-5, 7, 10-16) up to the sonatas op.
 26 (A.19) annexed to the *Method* (F.201).
 The second phase covers the following twenty years, from 1812 to 1834, and is characterised by the production of variations, rondos, fantasies on opera themes and toccatas, published almost exclusively by Ricordi.
 The sonatas Op.
 26 act as a bridge between these two periods: on the one hand, they represent the culmination of Pollini's sonata writing and the last cycle he dedicated to this instrumental genre; on the other, they mark the beginning of his long-lasting collaboration with Ricordi.

+An explanatory note is necessary for the numbering of the *Dodeci monferrine* A.15.
+Although they are numbered from 1 to 12 and are also transmitted separately (for example, in the *Choix de danses* for the Congress of Vienna, printed by Artaria in Vienna), the original edition prescribes that they be performed in pairs: the second monferrina of each pair is followed by a repetition of the first.

 ### B. Other instrumental works {#sectionB}

 There are only about ten compositions for instruments other than the piano.
 Most of these are linked to the harp, an instrument played by his second wife, Marianna Gasparini.
 Chronologically, they range from the *Air varié pour la harpe* (B.74) published by the Érard sisters in 1802 – one of Pollini's very first publications – to the *Sonata facile per cembalo od arpa con violino obbligato* op.
 33 (B.77) published by Ricordi in 1817.
 It is easy to imagine Marianna and Francesco playing together the *Grande sonate, caprice et variations for harp and piano* of 1807 (B.75).
 Two sonatas for violin and piano remain undated and are preserved in manuscript form (B.78, B.83).

+The only known source for the instrumental piece B.82 is an autograph manuscript preserved in a private Italian collection.
+The composition has no title.
+The instrumentation for a single string instrument and a wind ensemble is unusual for the period and unique in Pollini's oeuvre.

 ### C. Chamber vocal music {#sectionC}